theseer/fDOMDocument/README.md

 Installation
 ------------
-fDOMDocument can be installed using the PEAR Installer, the backbone of the PHP Extension and Application Repository that provides a distribution system for PHP packages.
+fDOMDocument can be installed using

-Depending on your OS distribution and/or your PHP environment, you may need to install PEAR or update your existing PEAR installation before you can proceed with the instructions in this chapter.
-``sudo pear upgrade PEAR`` usually suffices to upgrade an existing PEAR installation.
-The PEAR Manual explains how to perform a fresh installation of PEAR.
+* composer
+* the PEAR Installer
+* RPM (on Fedora / Redhat / CentOS)

+#Composer
+As fDOMDocument is a library and does not provide any cli tools, you can only add it to your own project:

+    {
+        "require": {
+            "theseer/fdomdocument": "1.4.2"
+        }
+    }

+#PEAR
 The following two commands are all that is required to install fDOMDocument using the PEAR Installer:

     sudo pear channel-discover pear.netpirates.net